 - Click to discover my top five secrets for weight loss

-That said, you can either choose to create a call to action on the lines of “Get my free e-book now” or “Get your free e-book now” and see which one works best.
+You can create a call-to-action on “Get my free e-book now” or “Get your free e-book now” and see which works best.
 Anyhow, the power of these words lies in the fact that they help connect customers with the brand by using personalised language.

-A few other power words you can inject into your CTA and work around with are:
+A few other words you can inject into your CTA and work around with are:

 9. Check Your Progress

-Taking each point in this guide into consideration and applying it according to your website stats, draw up a roadmap and execute the plan.
-However, don’t forget to track how users are responding to the new changes.
+Considering each point in this guide and applying it according to your website stats, draw a road map and execute the plan.
+However, don’t forget to track how users respond to the new changes.
 To help you with this process, you could take the help of online data visualisation techniques, such as these:

-You can use the service of an online third-party website that provides a recording of how users interact with your landing page in real-time.
-Often, all you need to do is paste the website URL, and the screen will immediately move about – getting stuck in places where users may have come across issues.
+You can use the service of an online third-party website that provides a recording of how users interact with your landing page in real time.
+It would be best if you often pasted the website URL, and the screen will immediately move about — getting stuck in places where users may have encountered issues.

 This is an excellent way of diagnosing problem areas and tracking how long users stay on a website.
-Generally, you may find that adding CTA buttons in places where the users pause frequently boosts click rates and conversions.
+Generally, you may find that adding CTA buttons where the user pauses frequently boosts click rates and conversions.

-On the other hand, if users seem to get stuck in a particular place too often, it may be a sign of navigation issues, which need to be fixed promptly.
+On the other hand, if users seem to get stuck in a particular place too often, it may be a sign of navigation issues that must be fixed promptly.
 Sometimes, these problems arise because the website is not optimised for mobile devices.

 B) Heat Map

-More often than not, a heat map will glow red to point out the areas in your website that attract the most attention.
-Ideally, you would want your call to action to receive the most clicks.
-If not, perhaps it is time to retrace your steps – figure out whether the problem lies in the campaign strategy or the fact that users cannot recognise clickable options.
+Often, a heat map will glow red to point out the areas in your website that attract the most attention.
+Ideally, you would want your call-to-action to receive the most clicks.
+If not, perhaps it is time to retrace your steps — figure out whether the problem lies in the campaign strategy or that users cannot recognise clickable options.

 C) Scroll Map

 As the name suggests, this tool will help you figure out exactly how far the user scrolls before closing the website.
-So, if you find that users are leaving before reaching the point where you are have placed the call to action button, consider moving it higher.
+So, if you find that users are leaving before reaching the point where you have placed the call-to-action button, consider moving it higher.

 Examples Of Calls to Action

-Need some more inspiration?
+Need some more inspiration in the form of some call-to-action examples?
 Here are a few successful social media outlets and apps that have employed a few of the CTA tactics mentioned before.
 Test how many of them you can recognise.

 Notorious for interrupting playlists with ads, Spotify uses several strategies to beckon users to sign up for a premium account.
 Indeed, a customised CTA is also one of them.

-As soon as you open the Spotify home page, you will see two options - “Go Premium” and “Play Free”.
-Notice how both of these CTA buttons utilise action verbs.
-Secondly, you may have observed how the “Go Premium” option is highlighted with a bright lime green colour whereas the “Play Free” button blends in with the rest of the website.
+When you open the Spotify home dashboard, you will see two options — “Go Premium” and “Play Free”.
+Notice how both of these CTA buttons stand out and utilise action verbs.
+Secondly, you may have observed how the “To go Premium” option is highlighted with bright lime green, whereas the “Play Free” button blends in with the rest of the website.

-Can you hazard a guess why the brand has selected these two different colour schemes?
+Can you guess why the brand has selected these two different colour schemes?

 Considering how OkCupid is a dating app designed to attract those who value long-term relationships, the minimalistic approach demonstrated in its CTA is nothing short of brilliant.
-By opting for a plain blue background, the user’s focus is directed towards the brief and straightforward sign-up details.
-As expected, these questions are seemingly relevant to what users are looking for: a partner with shared interests.
+The user focuses on the brief and straightforward sign-up details by opting for a plain blue background.
+These questions are seemingly relevant to what users are looking for in a partner with shared interests.

-Let’s not forget the adorable graphics on the page and the accompanying clever one-liners.
-Although these talk about algorithms and request users to sign-up or download the app, the language and visual tools create a laidback aura that does not stray from the idea of romance.
+Let’s not forget the page’s adorable graphics and clever one-liners.
+Although these talk about algorithms and request users to sign up or download the app, the language and visual tools create a laid-back aura that does not stray from the idea of romance.

 In comparison, the login option for members who have signed up with an email address is tucked away in a corner and can easily escape your view.
 There can be a few reasons for employing this tactic.
-Firstly, by logging in with a Facebook account, you allow the brand to obtain some personal data and post on the Facebook profile.
+Firstly, logging in with a Facebook account allows the brand to obtain personal data and post it on the Facebook profile.

 In other words, the brand can promote itself on a much more popular platform.
-What’s more, knowing Facebook has the most active users across all social media platforms, this calculated move most probably seeks to provide potential new users with a quick alternative.
+Knowing that Facebook has the most active users across all social media platforms, this calculated move probably seeks to provide potential new users with a quick alternative.

-Working along the lines of the “no-obligation” and “free trial” concepts discussed before, Netflix provides a one-month free trial after which members can cancel their subscription at any time.
-Also, notice how the home page only consists of a total of about 15 words.
-Yet, you know exactly what to expect – whether in terms of the payment structure or their services.
+Along the lines of the “no-obligation” and “free trial” concepts discussed before, Netflix provides a one-month free trial, after which members can cancel their subscription anytime.
+Also, notice how the home page only consists of about 15 words.
+Yet, you know exactly what to expect — whether in terms of the payment structure or their services.

 Incorporating CTA’s On Your Website

-An excellent and effective call to action is a sum of its parts.
+An excellent and compelling call to action is a sum of its parts.

-At the same time, it is impossible to say which options convert the best – whether placement, action verbs, font colour, and so on.
-And while you may take inspiration from others, beware of the downsides of social proof.
+At the same time, it is impossible to say which options convert the best — placement, action verbs, font colour, etc. And while you may take inspiration from others, beware of the downsides of social proof.

-That said, don’t just mimic what works for others as it may not be suited for your brand.
-Provided you have the traffic to run A/B tests, make sure that you use all the tools available to diagnose underlying issues that may be weakening your call to action.
+Don’t just mimic what works for others, as it may not suit your brand.
+Provided you have the traffic to run A/B tests, ensure you use all the tools available to diagnose underlying issues that may weaken your call-to-action.

-Needless to say, the path to creating the perfect call to action relies on research and long weeks, or perhaps months, of tracking and tweaking.
+The path to creating the perfect call-to-action relies on research and long weeks, or perhaps months, of tracking and tweaking.
 If it were easy, we’d all be rich.